WELCOME TO 50:50

 Song info:

-Road to Joy is a track taken from Peter Gabriel's album i/o, released on 1 December 2023.
-This is the Bright-Side Mix, by Mark 'Spike' Stent.
+i/o is a track taken from Peter Gabriel's album i/o, released on 1 December 2023.
+This is the Dark-Side Mix, by Tchad Blake.

 Words and music by Peter Gabriel.
 Produced by Peter Gabriel.